melbi-lang/melbi-lang.github.io/tutorial/04-functions/index.markdown

 # Functions

-Learn how to work with lambda expressions, function calls, and higher-order functions in Melbi.
+Learn how to create and use functions in Melbi—from simple lambdas to generic and higher-order functions.

+**In this section:**
+- **Functions** - Create lambdas, understand function types, and call package functions
+- **Generic Functions** - Write functions that work with any type
+- **Higher-Order Functions** - Use and create functions that take or return other functions
+- **Standard Library** - Overview of Melbi's built-in packages